Myoclonus epilepsy with ragged-red fibers

 • In dopamine beta-hydroxylase deficiency, droxidopa increases plasma and urine norepinephrine to near normal levels, with a consequent increase in blood pressure and amelioration or correction of the symptoms of orthostatic hypotension. |

 The management of dopamine beta-hydroxylase deficiency requires correction of the norepinephrine deficit.
-This is achieved by administration of droxidopa (dl-dihydroxyphenylserine, L-DOPS).
+This is achieved by administration of droxidopa (dl-dihydroxyphenylserine, L-DOPS), which alleviates the orthostatic hypotension.

 The conversion of L-DOPS (dl-dihydroxyphenylserine, droxidopa) to norepinephrine by aromatic L-amino acid decarboxylase (dopa-decarboxylase) is analogous to the conversion of the prodrug L-DOPA (3,4-dihydroxy-L-phenylalanine, levodopa) to dopamine by the same enzyme.